In Xojo it is easy to sort one-dimensional arrays. You just write yourArray.Sort and you are done.

-Things are getting a little bit more complicated, if you have to sort so-called multidimensional arrays, means an array with multiple values.
+Things are getting a little bit more complicated if you have to sort so-called multidimensional arrays, which means an array with multiple values.
 Out-of-the-box Xojo can’t sort these arrays.

-But with a simple re-design of your application it is relatively easy to get this achieved.
-You can store your values in an own class, and the instances of that class in an one-dimensional array.
+But with a simple re-design of your application, it is relatively easy to get this achieved.
+You can store your values in your class, and the instances of that class in a one-dimensional array.

-Now Xojo can’t sort this one-dimensional array either, because it contains classes and not strings for instance, but you can write an own method to sort your array, as I will show below.
+Now Xojo can’t sort this one-dimensional array either, because it contains classes and not strings for instance, but you can write your method to sort your array, as I will show below.

-Please note that we are writing an own method to sort our one-dimensional array, containing the class instances.
+Please note that we are writing our own method to sort our one-dimensional array, containing the class instances.
 This is done via the command:

 results.sort(addressof vehicleCompareCar )